7 Building robust agents with evaluation and feedback

 - Using Phoenix for evaluation and feedback

-While it is generally a requirement to implement evaluation and feedback into any production agent system, this shouldn’t be the only time you look at hardening your agent systems.
-You almost always want to roll in this final layer (Layer 5 - Evaluation and Feedback), which we will explore in this chapter.
+While implementing evaluation and feedback is generally a requirement in any production agent system, this shouldn’t be the only time you look at hardening your agent systems.
+You almost always want to roll in this final layer (the fifth layer in figure 3.7, evaluation and feedback), which we will explore in this chapter.